vishipayyallore/vs2026-dev-productivity/README.md

 # VS 2026 Developer Productivity Samples 🚀

 This repo showcases **.NET Aspire + Visual Studio 2026 Insiders features** to maximize developer productivity.
+The solution has been updated to target .NET 10 and includes a Scalar UI integration (replacing Swagger) for API exploration at /scalar/v1.
 Comprehensive .NET Aspire starter project and samples demonstrating Visual Studio 2026 Insiders features for building microservice-based cloud-native applications.

 ## 🚀 .NET Aspire Starter Project